Kentucky National Guard Mobile Emergency Response Center (MERC) Lite

 Kentucky National Guard Mobile Emergency Response Center (MERC) Lite Gary

-In Kentucky, immediately after the storms multiple First Responders were deployed to begin the search and rescue operation to look for survivors that may be in need of medical care or still trapped in the rubble that was once their home.
-Normal modes of communication and power had been disabled by the storms knocking out most phone, cellular, wireless, and power utilities.
+In Kentucky, immediately after the storms, multiple First Responders were deployed to begin the search and rescue operation to look for survivors that may be in need of medical care or still trapped in the rubble that was once their home.
+Normal modes of communication and power had been disabled by the storms knocking out most of the phone, cellular, wireless, and power utilities.
 This made the search and rescue operation much more difficult because communication was needed to coordinate relief efforts.